hellocodeco/exist-api-docs/docs/guide/write_client.md

     ```

-Save this as `receive_authorisation.py`, making sure you add your own values for the client ID, secret, and redirect URI.
+Save this as `receive_authorisation.py`, making sure you add your own values for the client ID and secret.
 Then run it with `python3 receive_authorisation.py`, which will start listening for HTTP requests on port 8000 on our local machine.
 Remember, this is where we told Exist to send the user when we defined our `redirect_uri`.

 Listening for requests means we're ready to go, so hit "Authorise" in the browser.
 Your browser gets redirected to `http://localhost:8000/?code=[code]`, and our python script receives this request from the browser, grabs that code, and sends it to Exist to exchange for an access token.